martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 A single "p" character followed by a decimal value is used to identify a server push, see {{exchange-push}}.

-An `hx` or `hxr` URI always includes fields that identify a request.
-Thus, the following URIs are incomplete and therefore invalid:
+An `hx` or `hxr` URI always includes fields that identify an exchange.
+For instance, the following URIs are incomplete and therefore invalid:

 ~~~
 hx://